 We’ve discussed the top five qualities of a good trainer, so the next question on the list would be “How to become a training and development manager with the right set of skills?”
-We’ve been talking about what are expected from an exemplary trainer; now let’s take a look at what are expected from his or her boss.
+We’ve been talking about what’s expected from an exemplary trainer; now let’s take a look at what’s expected from his or her boss.

 What do training and development managers do to become exemplary managers?
 Actually, it’s also very self-explanatory: exemplifying all five traits, with the addition of skills in managing people and business.
 Like what we mentioned above, all trainer competencies apply to any industry; the same thing goes to anyone within the training department.

 Training managers though are expected to be more adept at the five skills listed above, as they are not just tasked with running the department, but they are also in charge of training and mentoring more junior trainers.